pixel-87/Java-spoons/ReadMe.md

 ```

 A valid input pack is a plain text file, where each row contains a single non-negative int, and has _8n_ rows.
 It is legal for the face value of a card to exceed n.
 This also means a valid pack is one in which there is no possible winning hand.
+If you want to upload your own Card pack you must upload it to the project root.